HabitatFramework/UserGuide/concepts/concepts.rst

 Determination Quality
 ---------------------

-Every priority habitat and potential priority habitat must be assigned a determination quality.
-This categorises the accuracy with which the priority habitat has been determined and can be very useful when there is not a direct translation between the IHS habitat or multiplex codes and the priority habitat, or when the original survey source(s) are not as spatially accurate as the OS MasterMap features in the framework and hence there is some uncertainty of the exact position of the priority habitat.
+Every priority habitat and potential priority habitat must be assigned a determination quality [5]_.
+This categorises the accuracy with which the priority habitat has been determined and can be very useful when there is not a direct translation between the UKHab primary and secondary codes and the priority habitat, or when the original survey source(s) are not as spatially accurate as the OS MasterMap features in the framework and hence there is some uncertainty of the exact position of the priority habitat.

 .. tabularcolumns:: |L|C|